Mickey1356/1D-Final/README.txt

 RASPBERRY PI CAMERA SETUP
-1) Download and unzip RASPI.zip into a Raspberry Pi
+1) Download and unzip RASPI_CAM.zip into a Raspberry Pi
 2) Ensure that the Pi is connected to a camera
 3) Install the required packages using "pip install -r raspi_req.txt"
 4) Edit settings.txt.
 More information as provided: